denten/denten.github.io/collections/_posts/2026-04-21-ai-disclosure.md

 I include the following disclosure at the end of my manuscript, which I now believe should cover all of my intellectual output:

-> This book was written using contemporary digital writing tools, including spelling and grammar checkers, reference management software, and, on a limited basis, large language models.
+> This work was written using contemporary digital writing tools, including spelling and grammar checkers, reference management software, and, on a limited basis, large language models.
 Such systems were used as editorial aids: to rephrase sentences, test alternative formulations, summarize notes, and assist with transitions during revision.
 They were not used to generate